Linuxfabrik/checklistfabrik/docs/checklist_syntax.md

 - **`title`**
   *Type*: string
   Title of the checklist page.
   The title will be used as the label for the page's form primary fieldset.
+  May not be empty.

 - **`tasks`**
   *Type*: sequence of mappings